datacharmer/dbdeployer/mkreadme/readme_template.md

     # fail: 0

 The first three lines show that each master has done something.
 In our case, each master has created a different table.
 Slaves in nodes 5 and 6 then count how many tables they found, and if they got the tables from all masters, the test succeeds.

+Two more topologies, **ndb** and **pxc** require binaries of dedicated flavors, respectively _MySQL Cluster_ and _Percona Xtradb Cluster_. dbdeployer detects whether an expanded tarball satisfies the flavor requirements, and deploys only when the criteria are met.

 # Skip server start